Creator Pricing Engine

 Using the Influencer Rate Calculator, their typical sponsored post rate could easily range between $600 and $1,500 per post on platforms like Instagram or TikTok.
 If that specific creator secures just four brand deals per month, they could generate over $4,000 in monthly revenue from sponsorships alone.

 To understand how our Influencer Rate Calculator arrives at your suggested price, we must look at the standard metrics used by top PR firms.
-The most important metric is CPM (Cost Per Mille), which represents the cost an advertiser pays for every 1,000 views.
-In the world of digital advertising, HubSpot notes that CPMs are the undisputed gold standard for measuring efficiency.

 How to Negotiate Brand Deals Like a Pro